polospeter/KU-Data-Science-Course/README.md

 # KU-Data-Science-Course
 This repository contains all my solutions for the Data Science course at KU.

-This course covers the following tentative topic list:
+This course covered the following tentative topic list:

-Foundations of statistical learning, probability theory.
+- Foundations of statistical learning, probability theory.
 Classification methods, such as Linear models, K-Nearest Neighbor.
 Regression methods, such as Linear regression.
 Bayesian Statistics